zz plant

 Sunlight

 Although the Zanzibar Gem plant is famous for its ability to live in low light conditions, it will definitely perform best in bright, but indirect light near an east or west-facing window.
-This species is native to a humid part of the world, but they are also very tolerant of low humidity environments and will do just fine in the average household.
+This species is native to Eastern Africa, a humid part of the world, but these hardy plants are also very tolerant of low humidity environments and will do just fine in the average household.

 Temperature and Humidity